amouro/drupalden_iwakuni_2023/section-3.md

 </div>

 <!--
-How do we type, what's our keyboards look like?
+How do we type, what's CJK keyboards look like?

-From left to right, we see two Traditional Chinese keyboard with 倉頡 and then 注音 And there are two Korean keyboard layout and two Japanese layout on in mobile with a 3by3 grid or a comapct keyboard layout which has the 50 essential sound characters.
+From left to right, we see two Traditional Chinese keyboards.
+And there are two Korean keyboard layout and two Japanese layout on in mobile with a "3 by 3" grid or a comapct keyboard layout which has the 50 essential sound characters.

+For those who you don't know the languages, they looks like puzzles.

 <b>Next slide >>>>></b>
 -->